-The first period will aim at cross-disciplinary training.
-Students will have the opportunity to participate in a selection of courses within the MGSE research areas.
+The first period aims at cross-disciplinary training.
+Students have the opportunity to participate in a selection of courses within the MGSE research areas.
 These may be courses specifically designed for the MGSE as well as courses from the established master programs, both within and outside of the own faculty.

-For example, the lecture series "The Growth of the Evolutionary Thought" will be accompanied by a seminar, thus constituting a course for Master and PhD students from the faculties of biology, medicine, geosciences, and philosophy.
-While MGSE graduate students are obligated to hear the lecture series at least once, they may voluntarily participate in the seminar (3 Credit points).
-Other examples are the advanced module "Evolutionary Medicine" and the weekly journal/book club organized by the MGSE Junior Group Leader Francesco Catania.
+For example, the lecture series "The Growth of the Evolutionary Thought" is accompanied by a seminar, thus constituting a course for Master and PhD students from the faculties of biology, medicine, geosciences, and philosophy.
+While MGSE graduate students are obligated to hear the lecture series at least once, they may voluntarily participate in the seminar (5 credit points for both together).
+Other examples are the advanced module "Evolutionary Medicine" and weekly journal/book clubs organized, e.g., by the MGSE Junior Group Leader Francesco Catania.

 During the first year of their studies, doctoral candidates should spend a minimum of two weeks and a maximum of six weeks in at least one lab of another discipline, which may or may not be part of the MGSE (lab rotation).
 The lab should however have strong affiliations with one of the involved groups.
-The lab rotation will strengthen the interdisciplinary approach of the student and should facilitate the ability to learn new methods or perspectives on the studied subjects.
-In addition, the lab rotation will expose the doctoral candidates to new research environments and may facilitate collaborations between labs.
+The lab rotation strengthens the interdisciplinary approach of the student and should facilitate the ability to learn new methods or perspectives on the studied subjects.
+In addition, the lab rotation exposes the doctoral candidates to new research environments and may facilitate collaborations between labs.